Updated on July 15th, 2020

 - Experiencing alcohol withdrawal symptoms when the drinking stops

-- Requiring more alcohol to achieve the same effect
+- Requiring more alcohol to achieve the same effect (developing a tolerance)

 - Allowing alcohol to take priority over school, work, family, etc.